MaT1g3R/Halp/README.md

 All of the code are under the [AndroidApp](AndroidApp) sub directory.

+## References

 For pages #2, 10, and 15, code for the clock taken from:

 Android Timepicker - Use EditText to Show TimePickerDialog - Coding Demos.
 (2018).
 Retrieved from https://www.codingdemos.com/android-timepicker-edittext/

+Female avatar:

+The Femalecodercat, by James Kang